 Internal injuries are all too common in car crashes in Grapevine and across Texas.
-The impact of the crash can cause many injuries that cannot be seen from an external medical exam.
+The impact of an accident can cause many injuries that cannot be seen from an external medical exam.
 Too many of these injuries are missed and are only discovered when the crash victim is admitted to the hospital in serious distress.

-Types of Internal Injuries Caused by Car Crashes
+Types of Internal Injuries Caused by Car Accidents

-The following is a list of some common internal injuries that are caused by both minor and major car crashes:
+The following is a list of some common internal injuries that are caused by both minor and major car accidents: